 Spring Glacier National Park Travel Guide

-If you visit in early May when the park is still thawing out, you’ll have beautiful snow-capped mountains and the park’s waterfalls will be at their fullest, but many businesses will not yet be open and park shuttles will not be running.
+If you visit in early May when the park is still thawing out, you’ll have beautiful snow-capped mountains and the park’s waterfalls will be at their fullest, but many businesses will not yet be open (especially on the east side of the park) and park shuttles will not be running.
 In May Going to the Sun Road will have a shorter biking area, and trails may be blocked with snow.
 As the weeks go by and Going to the Sun Road is cleared, longer sections will be opened to bikers and hikers.
 And biking this beautiful road is truly the way to go, because you can stop as often and the slow pace is perfect for taking in the views.
 The miles go by much too quickly in a vehicle and it’s harder to stop for a photo, especially if it’s busy.

 Fall Glacier National Park Travel Guide